calacuda/atuo-desk/README.md

 ## current state

 I would describe the current state as good enough for basic usage.

-## port status

-There is a temporary solution for detecting changes in port status for event hooks.
-However, **I DO NOT LIKE THIS SOLUTION AND IT IS TEMPORARY** as it is a combersum, cobled together from popsicle sticks and chewing gum, and just over all not a great solution.
-I'm using it because is is FAR more resource efficient compared to the naive solution -- that is to say, checking port status in an infinite loop and comparing results.
-It relies on [ftrace](https://www.kernel.org/doc/html/v4.18/trace/ftrace.html) (a linux kernel module to track/trace kernel and system function calls).
-I intend to change this in the future but for now, it works well enough for testing.

 ## planned features/ideas for the future